bulletinbored/docs/docs/installation.md

 ## Step 4: Run the Installer

 Visit the site in your browser.
-If `config.php` is missing, the 3-step installer starts automatically:
+If `config.json` is missing, the 3-step installer starts automatically:

 - **Step 1**: Choose your database (SQLite or MySQL) and test the connection
 - **Step 2**: Set your site name, administrator account, and email
 - **Step 3**: Optionally install suggested plugins to make the installation more complete.
 The core ships only the basic forum features; you can install the suggested plugins now or add them later from the admin panel.

-The installer creates `config.php` and the database automatically.
+The installer creates `config.json` and the database automatically.

 ## Step 5: Log In